SpenceKonde/ProductInfo/AddressesAndShipping.md

 * Most of the rest of the world: 2-3 weeks
 * South and Central America (even Mexico, just across the border): 4-8 weeks.
 Customs in these regions seems to just sit packages for weeks at a time, almost every time.
 It is not uncommon for packages to go for a month without a tracking event!
 * Africa and India: 4-8 weeks - I don't know how much of this is capricious customs officials, and how much is the state of logistics in general in these regions.
+* I have not shipped sufficient volume to other countries to have a good sense of shipping times.
 Of course, since COVID, these times are often significantly longer.
 Australia's postal service seems particularly hard-hit; a package shipped in early June finally arrived at the end of August - the customer was very understanding, noting that a domestic package shipped back in March had only recently arrived. **before you order, please check https://about.usps.com/newsroom/service-alerts/international/welcome.htm** for information on shipping delays to your country

 ## Customs can arbitrarily delay packages